-When Dual is ON, the LCD displays the "DUAL\ON", Keyboard sends MIDI info of two channels, with the voice/channel of both channels adjustable.
+When Dual is ON, the LCD displays the 'DUAL_ON', Keyboard sends MIDI info of two channels, with the voice /channel of both channels adjustable.
 The 2nd voice and channel of 2 layer can be adjusted currently (Dual is ON).

-Dual and Split can't be used at the same time.
+Dual and Split can not be used at the same time.
 When Dual is ON, Split is OFF.
 The operation steps and LCD displays the following:

-(1)Press the "DUAL" button for one time and the LCD displays "Dual ON".

-(2)Press the "Dual" button again to close the dual function and the LCD will display "Dual OFF".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "DUAL" button for one or two times until the LCD displays "Dual_ON". - (3)Press the "Enter" button to confirm and the LCD will display "Done".